Children need to be careful not to be led astray by friends into doing wrong

 wrong things.
 The Bible warns us not to share in the sins of others,

 but to keep ourselves pure.
-So be careful to think, and then do what
+So be careful to think before you do

 Ask God to help you make the right choices and to strengthen you day by day